England Swings SF: Merril and the New Wave

 In this anthology, Merril embraces an experimental and countercultural current in what she had begun to call "SF," which could stand for "science fiction" as well as other terms, like "speculative fiction".
 With this anthology, Merril hoped to inspire readers and writers in the U.S. to break free of the constraints of pulp giants like Analog Science Fact / Science Fiction.

-The anthology came about from Merril's trips to London, at a time when she was the book review editor of the Magazine of Fantasy and Science Fiction.
+The anthology came about from Merril's trips to London, at a time when she was the book review editor of The Magazine of Fantasy & Science Fiction.
 She lived in London for the better part of a year from 1966 to 1967, spending time with Michael Moorcock, the editor of the British magazine New Worlds, and networking with other avant-garde authors.
 In her book review column, she started to write "about something new and different happening in British science fiction" even though she never used the phrase that would characterize the movement, the New Wave.

 The word "swings" in the title is explained in some of Merril's editorial notes.
 After Josephine Saxton's story, Merril notes that it could not have been published outside the milieu that "makes London swing."
 In the notes to Charles Platt's story, Merril notes that "England does swing, but nothing like a pendulum."
 Instead, swing refers to the effects of "an active ferment in the arts."
 Writing two years after the anthology first appeared, an editor wrote that it represents the feeling that older science fiction is "stereotyped" and that it "no longer represents the whirl of modern times, the revolution of new thinking and the mind-tingling innovations that seem to be prevalent in all the arts these days."

 The theme of the anthology can be understood as an analogy to the British Invasion of rock 'n' roll earlier in the decade.
 The introduction to the original (1968) Doubleday edition included references to the Beatles album Sgt.
 Pepper's Lonely Hearts Club Band (these quotations were not included in the subsequent paperback editions, however).
 The selection of authors, many of them associated with the British science fiction magazine New Worlds, offered a literary alternative to the pulp science fiction popular in the United States, which was published in the magazine Analog, edited by John W. Campbell.
 The anthology reflects Merril's effort to promote a new kind of science fiction that could "transcend narrow generic boundaries."